-The Board met on ten occasions in 2018: there were six regular meetings and four extraordinary meetings.
-In addition to its statutory powers and powers under the Articles of Association and the Bekaert Charter, the Board of Directors discussed the following matters, among others, in 2018:
+The Board met on eight occasions in 2019: there were six regular meetings and two extraordinary meetings.
+In addition to its statutory powers and powers under the Articles of Association and the Bekaert Corporate Governance Charter, the Board of Directors discussed the following matters, among others, in 2019:

-- " strategic projects; - " the strategic plan for the period 2019-2023; - " the business plan for 2019; - " the Bridon-Bekaert Ropes Group ("BBRG") business, including but not limited to the acquisition of full ownership of BBRG and the refinancing of the debt of BBRG; - " performance updates and related press releases; - " the succession planning at the Board and Executive Management levels; - " the remuneration and long-term incentives for the Chief Executive Officer and the other members of the Executive Management; - " governance, risk and compliance; - " continuous monitoring of the debt and liquidity situation of the Group.
+- " the corporate strategy and strategic projects; - " the succession planning at the Board and Executive Management levels; - " the new organizational structure and segment reporting; - " the restructuring process and plans in Belgium;

+- " the issue of a Schuldschein and retail bonds; - " the corporate governance structure; - " the mandatory auditor rotation in 2021; - " the remuneration and long-term incentives for the Chief Executive Officer and the other members of the Executive Management; - " governance, risk and compliance; - " continuous monitoring of the debt and liquidity situation of the Group.

-Name First appointed Expiry of current Board term Principal occupation (4) of regular/ extraordinary meetings attended Chairman Bert De Graeve (1) 2006 2019 NV Bekaert SA 10 Chief Executive Officer Matthew Taylor 2014 2022 NV Bekaert SA 10 Members nominated by the pr incipal share eholder Leon Bekaert 1994 2019 Director of companies 9 Gregory Dalle 2015 2019 Managing Director, Credit Suisse International, Investment Banking and Capital Markets 10 Charles de Liedekerke 1997 2019 Director of companies 10 Christophe Jacobs van Merlen 2016 2020 Managing Director, Bain Capital Private Equity (Europe), LLP (UK) 10 Hubert Jacobs van Merlen 2003 2019 Director of companies 10 Maxime Jadot 1994 2019 CEO and Chairman of the Executive Board, BNP Paribas Fortis (Belgium) 7 Emilie van de Walle de Ghelcke 2016 2020 Senior Legal Counsel, Sofina (Belgium) 9 Henri Jean Velge 2016 2020 Director of Companies 9 Independent Directors Celia Baxter 2016 2020 Director of companies 8 Alan Begg (2) 2008 2018 Director of companies 2 Pamela Knapp 2016 2020 Director of companies 9 Martina Merz 2016 2020 Director of companies 8 Colin Smith (3) 2018 2022 Independent director of and advisor to companies 6 Mei Ye 2014 2022 Independent director of and advisor to companies 8
+Name First appointed Expiry of current Board term Principal occupation (4) Number of regular/ extraordinary meetings attended Chairman Jürgen Tinggren (1) 2019 2023 NV Bekaert SA 5 Bert De Graeve (2) 2006 2019 NV Bekaert SA 3 Chief Executive Officer Matthew Taylor 2014 2022 NV Bekaert SA 8 Members nominated by the pri incipal share eholder Leon Bekaert (3) 1994 2019 Director of companies 3 Gregory Dalle 2015 2023 Managing Director, Credit Suisse International, Investment Banking and Capital Markets (UK) 8 Charles de Liedekerke 1997 2022 Director of companies 8 Christophe Jacobs van Merlen 2016 2020 Managing Director, Bain Capital Private Equity (Europe), LLP (UK) 7 Hubert Jacobs van Merlen 2003 2022 Director of companies 8 Maxime Jadot (3) 1994 2019 CEO and Chairman of the Executive Board, BNP Paribas Fortis (Belgium) 3 Caroline Storme (4) 2019 2023 Head Financial Planning Analyst R&D, UCB S.A.
+(Belgium) 5 Emilie van de Walle de Ghelcke 2016 2020 Senior Legal Counsel, Sofina (Belgium) 8 Henri Jean Velge 2016 2020 Director of Companies 8 Independent Directors Celia Baxter 2016 2020 Director of companies 8 Pamela Knapp 2016 2020 Director of companies 8 Martina Merz (3) 2016 2019 Director of companies 3 Colin Smith 2018 2022 Independent director of and advisor to companies 7